 Format of records

-1. Pursuant to Article 11(8) and (9) of Regulation 596/2014 the records shall be kept and stored by the disclosing market participant in format that ensures their durability, accessibility and readability over the period of retention and their electronic transmission to the competent authority upon request.
+1. Pursuant to Article 11(8) and (9) of Regulation 596/2014 the records shall be kept and stored by the disclosing market participant in a format that ensures their durability, accessibility and readability over the period of retention and their electronic transmission to the competent authority upon request.

 2. Unless otherwise provided in paragraph 3, the record of the information shall be maintained in a written, durable and electronic form.